UCSB-CMPTGCS-1A-F17/ucsb-cmptgcs-1a-f17.github.io/_cs24/lab00.md

 You can create an account online at <a href="https://accounts.engr.ucsb.edu/create" target="_blank">https://accounts.engr.ucsb.edu/create</a>.

-If you are enrolled in <i>any</i> CoE course this quarter (including CS24), you can create your account immediately.
+If you are enrolled in <i>any</i> Computer Science course this quarter, you can create your account immediately.
 If you are not, you will need to contact the ECI Help Desk at <a href="mailto:help@engineering.ucsb.edu">help@engineering.ucsb.edu</a>.

 ### Create a github account